nouhadziri/nouhadziri.github.io/_pages/about.md

 ---

 I'm a research scientist at [Allen Institute for AI](https://allenai.org/) working with [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and the [Mosaic](https://mosaic.allenai.org/) team.
-Currently, my work revolves around three main axes:
+Currently, my work revolves around two main axes:

 - **Science of LMs:** Understanding the limits of Transformers and their inner workings.
 - **Safety of LMs:** Make LMs safer by aligning them with human values and ethical principles.